anandj123/gcpdemo/BBBY/README.md

 # Test DAG got deployed to Cloud Composer
+gcloud composer environments list --locations=us-east1

+# List all DAGS that are deployed in the specied environment
-gcloud composer environments list --locations=us-east1 gcloud composer environments storage dags list --environment=projects/anand-bq-test-2/locations/us-east1/environments/test1
+gcloud composer environments storage dags list --environment=projects/anand-bq-test-2/locations/us-east1/environments/test1

 # Testing purposes truncate the orders table to see if the table is getting populated by the stored proc.